Age-friendly Communities Grant

 The grant has 2 funding streams: planning and projects.

-The planning stream supports collaborative efforts to examine the needs and priorities in communities to support older Nova Scotians.
+The planning stream supports collaborative efforts to examine the needs and priorities in communities to support aging Nova Scotians.
 This includes local government, community organizations and older adults themselves.
 Initiatives in this stream must be in partnership with local government and include consultation and engagement of older adults and stakeholders in the community.

-Initiatives funded may focus on:
+Planning initiatives funded may focus on:

 - developing solutions with the community to address the persistent challenges of supporting older adults in their homes